vitordeoliveira/blog/blogpost/how_use_axum_askama_htmx.md

 ***PERFECT!!!!***

-Now you guys already know, how use AXUM + HTMX + Askama
+Now you guys already know, how to use AXUM + HTMX + Askama

-From this post you guys should be able to setup your projects to these technologies.
+From this post, you guys should be able to set up your projects with these technologies.

-So all final code should be looking like this
+So all final code should look like this

 **axum_htmx_askama/src/main.rs**